cursor()

 @q

-Remove the quotation marks, if any, from the field strings, including the field names, in the first place, and handle escape sequences.
+Remove the quotation marks, if any, from both ends of data items, including the field names, and handle escape sequences; but will keep quotation marks within the data item

 @c